8 Web-Based Analysis with ReliaShiny

 8.9 Summary

-ReliaShiny provides a point-and-click interface to the full ReliaLearnR analysis ecosystem — RAM, life data analysis, reliability testing, repairable systems, and reliability block diagrams — with no R coding required.
+ReliaShiny provides a point-and-click interface to the ReliaLearnR analysis ecosystem, covering life data analysis, reliability growth, accelerated life testing, and repairable systems, with no R coding required.
 Install it with install.packages("ReliaShiny") and launch it with ReliaShiny().
 Use it for rapid exploration, stakeholder demonstrations, and sharing results; switch to scripted R for reproducibility, automation, and custom outputs.

 Chang, Winston, Joe Cheng, JJ Allaire, et al. 2022.
 Shiny: Web Application Framework for r. https://doi.org/10.32614/CRAN.package.shiny.